IndexXuan/vue-cli-plugin-vite/README.md

 - In the future, migration to vite is only the replacement of special syntax between webpack and vite

 ### Lint the codebase
-- lint dependencies, which is correctly use [main/module/exports](https://twitter.com/patak_js/status/1363514285180268550?s=21) field in package.json
+- lint dependencies, which is incorrectly use [main/module/exports](https://twitter.com/patak_js/status/1363514285180268550?s=21) field in package.json
 - lint codebase, which is more esmodule compatible
     - use [import('xxx')](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#dynamic_imports) not `require('xxx')`
     - use [import.meta.xxx](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import.meta) not `module.xxx`